CaioCamatta/llm-chat-code-helper/README.md

 \`\`\`
 ```

-After running the scrip, what I do is go on ChatGPT and give it a prompt such as "I am doing \<brief description of my project\>.
+After running the script, I go on ChatGPT and give it a prompt such as "I am doing \<brief description of my project\>.
 Add unit tests to this function `functionABC`.
-Here's all my code: \<paste output from script\>"
+Here's all my code: \<paste output from script\>".